Skip to main content

 Add Rows and Columns

-The grid layout is divided into "rows" and "columns".
-You can quickly add rows and columns on the right, then drag components into the columns.
+Grid Layout is divided into "rows" and "columns".
+You can quickly add rows and columns on the right, then drag components into a "column".

 Batch Copy Row and Column Styles

-When you have selected a column and click to add rows and columns, the newly added components will by default copy the styles of the selected rows and columns, as shown in the figure below:
+When you have selected a column and click to add rows or columns, newly added components will copy the style of the selected row or column by default, as shown below:

-This feature significantly improves batch setting efficiency.
-With just one configuration, it can be applied in batches to multiple rows and columns.
-For example, in Chinese-style forms, you only need to set the border for the first row, then select the current column and click to add rows or columns to batch copy styles, improving configuration efficiency.
+This capability will significantly improve batch setting efficiency.
+Only need to configure once to apply to multiple rows and columns in batches.
+For example, in Chinese-style forms, simply set the border for the first row, then select the current column and click to add rows or columns to batch copy styles, improving configuration efficiency.

-The grid layout component supports batch setting of row spacing and column spacing, with several built-in default levels.
+The Grid Layout component supports batch setting of row spacing and column spacing, with several default presets built-in.

-If the default margins are insufficient, you can also select a row or column, switch to the style configuration, and set the padding and margins for the rows and columns.
+If the default margins do not meet your needs, you can also select a row or column, switch to the style configuration, and set the padding and margins for rows and columns.

-The top section of setting column width shows the currently active end, allowing different column width settings for mobile and PC ends.
+The column width setting shows the currently active device at the top, allowing different widths to be set for mobile and PC.

-This means that the column evenly distributes the remaining width.
-Since the row uses flex layout, setting "Auto Fill" configures "flex: 1".
+The column will distribute the remaining width equally.
+Since the row uses flex layout, setting "Auto-fill" means setting "flex: 1".

 • Fit Content

-This means that the column width follows the content width.
-For example, when the content width is 100px, the column width will be 100px.
+It means that the column width follows the content width.
+When the content width is 100px, the column width will be 100px.

-Supports manually setting column width.
-In the grid layout, each row is divided into 12 columns.
+Allows specifying manual column width settings.
+In grid layout, each row is divided into 12 columns.
 When you set a column to span 2 columns, its width becomes 2/12 of the row width.
-Exceeding 12 columns will wrap automatically.
+Columns exceeding 12 columns will wrap automatically.

-Example: Column Settings for Form Scenarios on Different Ends
+Example: Column Settings for Form Scenarios Across Different Devices

 The grid layout component itself is a regular container div.
-The row has flex layout enabled by default, making it a flex container, while columns are container items (flex item).
+Rows are set to flex by default, making them flex containers, while columns are container items (flex items).
 Therefore, horizontal and vertical alignment of columns can be configured at the row level.

-Column height expands to fit content by default, but can also be set in the style panel.
+Row height is determined by content by default, but can also be set in the style panel.

-The column is a regular container component.
-Its alignment can be set in the style panel, as described in the general style settings below.
+A column is a standard container component.
+Alignment can be configured in the style panel, as described in the Common Style Settings section below.

 General Style Settings

-Grid layout containers, rows, and columns are ordinary components with layout capabilities.
-Their layout, borders, shadows, etc. can be configured in the style panel.
+Grid layout containers, rows, and columns are standard components with layout capabilities.
+Their layout, borders, shadows, and other properties can be configured in the style panel.

 Usage Example

-Example 1: Implement a Multi-column Form in One Row in 3 Minutes
+Example 1: Implement Multi-column Layout Per Row for Forms in 3 Minutes

-Example 2: Quickly Implement a Visitor Appointment Homepage Using Grid Layout in 6 Minutes
+Example 2: Implement a Visitor Appointment Homepage with Grid Layout in 6 Minutes

 First, decompose the page using a grid layout.
-The page can be divided into upper and lower sections.
-Due to different row spacing between these sections, we implement them with two grid layouts: the upper section with 1 row and 2 columns, and the lower section with 3 rows and 3 columns.
-By configuring padding and margin in the style panel, the implementation is demonstrated in the video below:
+You can see that the page can be divided into upper and lower parts.
+Since the row spacing differs between the upper and lower areas, we implement this with two grid layouts.
+The upper part is 1 row by 2 columns, and the lower part is 3 rows by 3 columns.
+Combined with the padding and margin settings in the style panel, the implementation video is as follows:

-Example 2: Recreating a Table Using Grid Layout
+Example 2: How to Recreate a Table Using Grid Layout

 Implementation Details

-Overall, it references bootstrap's grid system based on flexbox implementation
+Overall, it references the bootstrap grid system implemented based on flexbox

-The Row component is a display: flex container.
-Horizontal alignment and vertical alignment of columns within the container are configured through justifyContent and alignItems respectively.
+The Row component is a display: flex container that configures the horizontal alignment and vertical alignment of the columns inside it via justifyContent and alignItems, respectively.

-Col is a flex item and can only be placed inside a Row.
-There are three types corresponding to different column widths.
+The Col is a flex item that can only be placed inside a Row.
+It can be divided into three types corresponding to different forms of column widths.

-• Auto-fill: In this case, flex-grow is set to 1 for all, so the Col will automatically fill the width and equally share the remaining space with other auto-filled Cols.
+• Auto-fill At this time, flex-grow is set to 1, so the Col will automatically fill the width and equally share the remaining space with other auto-filled Cols.

-• Fit Content: In this case, both flex-grow and flex-shrink are set to 0, and flex-basis and width are set to auto, so the width of the Col will automatically adjust to fit its content.
+• Fit Content At this time, both flex-grow and flex-shrink are set to 0, and flex-basis and width are set to auto, so the width of the Col will automatically adapt to the content.

-/* Column spacing is achieved using col padding-(left / right) */
+/* Column spacing is implemented using Col padding-(left / right) */

 --wd-grid-gutter-x: 2rem;